kimjoar/pacman/README.md

 * **In build mode**, all files are processed and all assets are packed, producing a directory that can be uploaded to your server.

-Excluding libraries, Pacman is just about 500 lines of JS.

 ---

 ### Install